 First and foremost, signing up with Arcadia Power means you’ll be reducing your carbon footprint – which should be atop your daily to-do list.
 Joining Arcadia Power means we supply with you with a monthly statement summary that is quick and easy to analyze.
 This means you’ll know exactly how much your utility charges are, including the extent of your clean energy impact.

 If that’s not good enough for you, maybe this is – you will no longer need to worry about analyzing any of the rates from the various charges that comes from a standard energy bill.
 Your Arcadia Power statement will show you your local utility charge, your wind energy charge, and any solar savings you may have accrued.

 The impact portion of your bill will make you feel even better, since you’ll be able to see just how much you’ve helped out the environment.
 We’ve even included a “Clean Impact” section which will show you the amount of CO2 you’ve diverted during that month, based on your clean kWh usage.

 For an even more in-depth look at an Arcadia Power statement, check out “Understanding your clean energy statement.”

-Automatic bill pay, no transaction fees and lower price alerts are some of the many benefits that come with joining Arcadia Power.
+Automatic bill pay, no transaction fees and lower Smart Rate are some of the many benefits that come with joining Arcadia Power.